bjin/mpv-prescalers/README.md

    for `chroma-center` shader.
 3. `cscale` will still be used to correct minor offset.

-`ravu-zoom` is another variant which is able to upscale video to arbitrary ratio.
+`ravu-zoom` is another variant which is able to upscale video to arbitrary ratio directly.
+Its sharpness is close to `ravu-lite`.
+But it renders at target resolution, so expect it to be much slower than `ravu` for perfect 2x upscaling.
+While `ravu-zoom` was trained to fit 1.5x to 3x upscaling, it works best with less than 2x upscaling (faster and fewer amount of ringing artifacts).

 # Known Issue